rhagarty/jitserver-intro/BLOG-1.md

 ## How does OpenJ9 compare against other JVMs?

-Optimized for the cloud and running in constrained environments, `OpenJ9` has the following advantages:
+Optimized for the cloud and constrained environments, `OpenJ9` has the following advantages:

 * Uses dramatically less memory without sacrificing application responsiveness.
-* Provides AOT (Ahead of Time compilation) capabilities using shared cache between instances.
+* Provides AOT (Ahead of Time compilation) capabilities using a shared cache between instances.
-* Provides a remote JIT compiler (JITServer) to offload CPU cycles and memory spikes from the application instance.
+* Provides an out-of-process JIT compiler (JITServer) to offload compilations to a remote server and eliminate CPU and memory spikes from the application instance.

 ![openj9-vs-hotspot](doc/source/images/openj9-vs-hotspot.png)